xyflow/xyflow/storybook/react/cypress/README.md

 The selected stories have no play functions, so Cypress owns the interactions.
 Hidden uses the Storybook args channel to toggle `isHidden` without remounting.
 Each suite deliberately shares story state between its tests, preserving the original test sequences.

-Component and utility suites still live under `examples/react/cypress/components`; run those with `pnpm --filter react-examples test-component`.
+Component and utility suites live under `storybook/react/cypress/components`; run those with `pnpm test:cypress:components`.